Parco Sigurtà Giardino (Verona)

 Pinocchio Park: Via San Gennaro, 6, Collodi, Pescia, PT (About 2 hours, 15 minutes from Ferrara by car)

 Collodi is a beautiful hillside town with a splendid villa.
 Why not take the children to “Pinocchio Park”?
 Walk around this fairytale park and discover the different artistic areas dedicated to each of the characters from the story.
 Visit the beautiful, historical Garzoni Gardens and the Collodi Butterfly House.
-All three places open at 9.00 a.m. until sunset, from 1st March 2019 to 4th November 2019.
+All three places are open every day from 9.00 a.m. until sunset, from 1st March 2020 to 1st November 2020.